jd-fillmore/infused/posts/how-do-i-get-my-website-higher-up-on-google-search.md

 ---
 title: ' How do I get my website higher up on Google search?'
 date: 2019-03-27T00:00:13.528Z
+excerpt: >-
+  How do I get my website higher up on Google search?
+You may have asked this question in the past.
+Find the answer!
 ---
 One of the most important things about having a <a href="https://en.wikipedia.org/wiki/Website" target="_blank" rel="noopener noreferrer">website</a> online, is making sure you get enough traffic to your website.